 Referrals are golden!
 The referrals that you get from friends, customers, and other business people are an important part of your business.
 However, you have decided that you want to increase the number of referrals that you receive.
 Asking for referrals can be uncomfortable or even backfire.
 Who wants to send their connections to an overly aggressive business person?

-Business people looking to build business through referrals have a couple of good options which can lead to a consistent stream of referrals and new business:
+Business people looking to build business through referrals in addition to other lead generation strategies have a couple of good options which can lead to a consistent stream of referrals and new business:

 - Joining A Local Chamber of Commerce